catid/cuda_float_compress/README.md

 It seems to take about 0.5 seconds per 150M parameters to compress, and a little faster to decompress.
 So about 1.5GBPS.

 You can also see that `pyzfp` runs about the same speed as this Python package, but the compression ratio is much lower for machine learning models.
+So for what I'm working on right now, `cuda_float_compress` is a better choice.

 # Discussion